Together for a fair sport

 The European Olympic Committees (EOC) has delegated responsibility for all TUE applications to the International Testing Agency (ITA).
 This means that the ITA is now fully responsible for the TUE application process for all athletes that fall under the EOC jurisdiction, ie participating in the European Games, the European Youth Olympic Festival (EYOF) or the Games of the Small States of Europe (GSSE) events.

 Athletes who are subject to anti-doping rules would need a TUE to take a prohibited substance or use a prohibited method.
 You should verify with the ITA to know to whom you need to apply and if you can apply retroactively.

-First, check if the required medication or method you intend to take, or use is prohibited as per the WADA Prohibited List.
+To submit a TUE, please first, check if the required medication or method you intend to take, or use is prohibited as per the WADA Prohibited List.

 For substances prohibited in-competition only, you should apply for a TUE at least 30 days before your next competition, unless one of the exceptions on retroactive TUEs (see below) apply.

 If you already have a TUE granted by your NADO or IF, your TUE will be automatically recognized for the Period of the Games.